NSenaud/NaoChallengeProject/src/README.md

 The NaoChallengeGeoloc module have been written for the 2014's Nao Challenge.
 It allows Nao to guide itself in trial's room.
 It uses a white line which guideNao accross the room, and [datamatrixes](http://en.wikipedia.org/wiki/Data_Matrix) on walls to allow Nao to know where he is in the room.
+Configuration files are in `~/naoqi/`.

 # Requirements